 Small Watershed Grants

-In 2019 The National Fish and Wildlife (NFWF) will award Small Watershed Grants (SWG) under two programs: SWG-Implementation (SWG-I) and SWG-Planning and Technical Assistance (SWG-PTA).
+The National Fish and Wildlife Foundation’s Small Watershed Grants Program makes awards each year through two distinct funding opportunities: SWG-Implementation (SWG-I) and SWG-Planning and Technical Assistance (SWG-PTA).

-SWG-PTA grants are awarded to projects that enhance local capacity to more efficiently and effectively implement future on-the-ground conservation efforts through assessment planning and design and other technical assistance-oriented activities.
-Potential SWG-PTA grants can be assisted or enhanced through Technical Assistance Providers.
-View a list of participating Technical Assistance Providers including their expertise geographic service area and contact information.
+SWG-PTA grants are awarded to projects that enhance local capacity to more efficiently and effectively implement on-the-ground conservation efforts through assessment, planning and design, and other technical assistance-oriented activities.
+Potential SWG-PTA grants can be assisted or enhanced through the use of Technical Assistance Providers.
+View a list of Technical Assistance Providers in the watershed, including their areas of expertise, geographic service extent and contact information.

 SWG-PTA grants are a maximum of $75,000.

 There are no non-federal matching requirements for the 2022 SWG program, though NFWF strongly encourages applicants to describe federal and non-federal contributions to the proposed project.

 All eligible projects must occur wholly within the Chesapeake Bay watershed and projects located within NFWF's Targeted Rivers and Watersheds will be prioritized.
 These locations were identified by NFWF as having significant opportunities for shared water quality improvement habitat restoration and species recovery outcomes.